How Much Does it Cost to go to Egypt?

 Egypt is all about the attractions, but the good news is that many of these attractions, and guides for them, are covered in the costs of your Nile cruise.
-This includes Valley of the Kings, Luxor Temple, Karnak Temple, Queen Hatshepsut’s Temple, Kom Ombo, Edfu, and more.
+This includes Valley of the Kings, Luxor Temple, Karnak Temple, Temple of Hatshepsut, Queen Hatshepsut’s Temple, Kom Ombo, Edfu, and more.
 That being said, there are a couple of optional tours within the cruise that will be an additional cost.
 This includes Abu Simbel, which really is a must.
 Abu Simbel costs approximately $80 per person for a private guided tour as it is a three-hour drive from Luxor.

 A day trip to Alexandria will also be an additional cost.
-Again, for a private guided tour, you are looking at approximately $80 per person for a full day trip that includes lunch.
+Again, for a private guided tour, you are looking at approximately $80 per person for a full-day trip that includes lunch.
 The hot air balloon ride in Luxor is also additional, though prices range quite a bit depending on the provider, time of year, and hotel you book through.
 A good price is $60 per person for this experience.

-Food and Drink
+Food and drink

-Travellers need to know that tap water is not drinkable in Egypt so you will need to buy bottled water.
+Travellers need to know that tap water is not drinkable in Egypt, so you will need to buy bottled water.
 Please also be mindful of any ice cubes in your drinks.
 Note that alcohol is not always readily available at many of the local restaurants Egyptians do not drink.
 If you are looking for alcohol, your best bet is the hotel restaurants.

-With all of this in mind, your daily food and drink budget should be about $20 dollars including drinking water.
+With all of this in mind, your daily food and drink budget should be about $30 dollars including drinking water.
 Remember, water may not be included in your Nile cruise package, so factor in a few extra dollars for your trip.

 Egypt isn’t necessarily a huge shopping mecca, but there are a few items that are great for souvenirs or to bring home as gifts.
 These include papyrus, alabaster figurines, or cartouche necklaces.
 Many vendors expect you to negotiate and often start at a price 10X more than you should pay.
 Check online in advance for average costs.
 Egypt is also famous for its spices and teas which can be bought in the local markets.
 I recommend you bring at least $100 if you are looking to pick up some small gifts or souvenirs.